 How can I keep up on information regarding TVP’s new programs and policies?

 Subscribe to our newsletters to keep up to date on the happenings in our office and in our community.
-You can do this at the bottom of our homepage.
 Our website will also have all updates on policies and programs posted.